JakeNTech/JakeNTech.github.io/content/about/_index.md

 Poking old hard drives is also very good fun, my Windows 8.1 VM is not too happy with the amount of up-time it has now.
 I once lost a couple of weeks’ worth of free time trying to get an AI to predict network activity levels, “SUCH FUN!” – Penny, Miranda 2009.

-Correct spellings are a bit of a rarity around here too; The Grammarly usage is strong with this one!
+Correct spellings are a rare thing around these parts too; The Grammarly usage is strong with this one!

 Want to see more?
 Below are some links and an email address for you.